Nevenall/Shift-X/System/01 Basics.md

 When you {Sway}, you influence with guile, charm, or argument.

 *You might lie convincingly.
 You might persuade someone to do what you want.
 You might argue a compelling case that leaves no clear rebuttal.
-You could try to trick people into affection or obedience (but {Socializing} or {Commanding} might be better).*
+You could try to trick people into affection or obedience (but {Inspiring} or {Menacing} them might be better).*

 When you {Tech}, you employ science and skill against obstacles and devices.